Do these financial googlies also worry you as an Armed Forces Officer?-1

 Q. Is Sukanya Samriddhi Yojana (SSY) good enough to be taken for my daughter?

 Is it the best for you?
-Yes, if you wish to play it very safe.
-But since the scheme is meant for very long term, typically 11 – 21 years of investing, hybrid aggressive or equity diversified mutual funds will deliver much better returns over such long periods of time while giving you a lot of flexibility of investments and withdrawal and even after accounting for their minor taxation.
-If you are risk-averse, you can use a 60:40 combination of equity funds and SSY to save for your lovely daughter.
+Yes, if you are risk-averse and like to play it is very safe.
+But since the scheme is meant for the very long term, typically 11 – 21 years of investing, hybrid aggressive or equity diversified mutual funds, specially ELSS will deliver much better returns over such long periods of time while giving you a lot of flexibility of investments and withdrawal and even after accounting for their minor taxation.
+If you are risk-averse, you can use a 65:35 combination of equity funds and SSY to save for your lovely daughter.

 Q. My father passed away leaving some physical share certificates at home which are in his name.
 What do I do with them?